Erskineville

-Erskineville is an inner-city suburb of Sydney, in the state of New South Wales, Australia.
+Erskineville (previously known as Macdonaldtown) is a suburb in the Inner West of Sydney, New South Wales, Australia.
 It is located 6 kilometres south west of the Sydney central business district and is part of the local government area of the City of Sydney.
 Erskineville is a diverse suburb homing to a wide variety of ethnicity from its varying Southeast Europe and Aboriginal community.
 Erskineville is colloquially known as Erko.

 Erskineville is bordered by the suburbs of Newtown to the west, Redfern to the north, St Peters to the south, and Alexandria to the east.
 The locality of Macdonaldtown sits over the north-west border.

 Erskineville is a residential suburb.
 Erskineville Oval is located on the eastern border of the suburb.

 History

-The suburb was originally called after an earlier subdivision in 1846 in the south of Erskineville owned by Stephen Macdonald.
+The suburb was originally called Macdonaldtown after an earlier subdivision in 1846 in the south of Erskineville owned by Stephen Macdonald.

+The area of Macdonaldtown/Erskineville was established as a residential and farming area in the early 19th century.
+Nicholas Devine, the first principal superintendent of convicts called his land Burren Farm, after a region of County Clare in his native Ireland.
+Burren Farm would later become parts of Newtown and Macdonaldtown (now Erskineville).

+Devine Street is named after Nicholas Devine and Burren street is named after his farm.

 The streets around the early Macdonaldtown subdivision are named after relations of the Macdonald family - Amy, Flora, Eve, Coulson and Rochford.
 Knight Street is named for Henry Knight, one of the earliest brickmakers in the district and the first mayor of Macdonaldtown.
-Devine Street is named for the first grant holder, Nicholas Devine, the first principal superintendent of convicts.
-He called his property Burren Farm, after a region of County Clare in his native Ireland.

 Erskineville is named after Erskine Villa, the home of Wesleyan minister, Reverend George Erskine, built in 1830.
 After changing owners a few times, the property was eventually left to the Church of England and became the rectory for the Holy Trinity Church at Macdonaldtown (it was demolished in 1961 after serving as the rectory for eighty years).

 The area was first incorporated on 23 May 1872, with the name of the "Municipal District of Macdonald Town" (but was variously known as the "Borough of Macdonald Town" or the "Municipality of Macdonaldtown").
 On 19 July 1872, the first council, consisting of six aldermen in one electorate, was elected (Charles Brandling Henderson, Henry Knight, James Bryan, Alexander Swanson, William Irwin and James Heighington), with Henry Knight elected as the first mayor at the first meeting on 23 July 1872.

 In 1893 Macdonaldtown was renamed as Erskineville, when the Parliament of New South Wales passed the "Borough of Erskineville Naming Act, 1893", effecting the municipal name change.
 In the late nineteenth century, the inhabitants were originally market gardeners, though brick making and tanning also became dominant industries.
 The Victorian cottages and small rows of Victorian terraces that dominate the built form of the suburb were the homes of the workers in these industries, which explains their smallness: a four-metre wide terrace is large by Erskineville standards.